 How do point charges implement Planck’s Law and what are the physical mechanisms that affect the shape of the function?
 Is the shape of the curve determined at the level of a single isolated electrino : positrino dipole (if it could emit a photon), or is based on interaction with the structure of the aether?
 It’s rather ironic that the Ultraviolet Catastrophe was a failure to the then contemporary theory of classical hard little balls.
 It didn’t mean that classical was wrong, it was simply that nature implements classical some 20-25 orders of magnitude down the logarithmic elevator.

-I have an intuition that the peak of the curve for each temperature (kinetic energy level?) corresponds to the maximum observed frequency in the Euclidean space and time base frame.
+I have an intuition that the peak of the curve for each temperature (kinetic energy level?) corresponds to the maximum apparent energy in the Euclidean space and time base frame.
 It’s fun and challenging to imagine the physical mechanisms that implement Planck’s Law.
 I think it goes something like this.
-It’s important to develop a clear vision before attempting to undo the prior era interpretations, while keeping the prior era formulas, and map those formulas to the emerging understanding of the immutable point charge universe.
+It’s important to develop a clear vision before attempting to undo the prior era interpretations, while referencing the prior era formulas, and refactor those formulas for the emerging understanding of the immutable point charge universe.

 - Let’s start with a breaching Planck core.